trwbox/obsidian-zola-build-action/readme.md

 # TODO

 - [ ] Pull the domain of the site that is being published automatically, to not rely on user input
+      - This might not be possible with Github given variables
 - [ ] Describe some of the other global variables that can be set
-- [ ] See if this can work by pulling from a private repo and only pushing the site to a public repo, so that if obsidian-zola allows for hidden pages that can be done like that
+- [X] See if this can work by pulling from a private repo and only pushing the site to a public repo, so that if obsidian-zola allows for hidden pages that can be done like that
-- [ ] Publish on github marketplace for easier use
+- [ ] Publish on github marketplace for easier use - Want to let the obsidian-zola repo to go through a few updates first to iron out any issues
 - [ ] Speed improvements?
 - [ ] Fix issues that arise in documentation or code
-- [ ] Don't just pull obsidian-zola straight, pull a versioned instead
+- [X] Don't just pull obsidian-zola straight, pull a versioned instead

 ## Currently there is a release thay v0.1.1-testing which fixes path issues, but needs some changes in netlify.toml
 Change BASE_PATH to have the base path without any /s